tylerpearson/serverless-election-aws/README.md

 ### Results table

 The `Results` table is a summary table that keeps track of the number of votes cast for each candidate in each state.
-As votes are cast, the count is incremenent on the item for the candidate in the voter's state.
+As votes are cast, the count is incremented on the item for the candidate in the voter's state.
 This makes it easier to see the number of votes cast on Election Day and during early voting.
 The `Voters` table should be relied on as the source of truth for votes cast and the `Results` table should be used as an estimate due to the [risks involved with atomic counters](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/WorkingWithItems.html#WorkingWithItems.AtomicCounters).

 ```js
 Results {